rotki/rotki/docs/api.rst

         "message": ""
       }

-   :statuscode 200: Eth2 validator successfully delete.
+   :statuscode 200: Eth2 validator/s successfully delete.
    :statuscode 409: User is not logged in.
 Or eth2 module is not activated.
    :statuscode 500: Internal rotki error.